izelxoco/campaign_donations_d21/campaign donations_district21/README.md

 https://docs.google.com/spreadsheets/d/1-pSUtpd-dWTGKDhvYMGhpDPdQjWNvDZkB3P7i_22gpM/edit?usp=sharing: Raw data of https://www.nyccfb.info/FTMSearch/Home/FTMSearch
 Each of the compiled data sets contain, among others, the following columns relevant to the analysis:

 RECIPNAME - The name of a candidate that recieved a donation for their campaign.
 As of publishing, there are seven candidates: David Aiken, Yanna M. Henriquez, Hiram Monserrate, Erycka Montoya, Sandro S. Navarro, Diane Rose and Shanel Thomas-Henry.
+No campaign funding information is available for Diane Rose, therefore it is not included in this analysis.

 RECIPID — Each candidate has a unique identification number that is between 3-4 characters long.